 If you’re involved with a charity, you should look into the fundraising opportunities available with the Round Rock Express.
 The team gives non-profits the chance to raise money by selling Express tickets from January through September every year, with the charities keeping half the profits and the balance going to support the team.

-2. Soccer in Austin
+2. Where to Watch Soccer in Austin

 Established in 2018, the Austin Bold FC is a relatively new entrant in the Austin sports scene.
 The Austin Bold FC is a professional soccer team that competes in the United Soccer League.
 The team kicked off its inaugural season in March 2019.
 The season is scheduled to end in October.